hermanwricher-hub/ipio/README.md

 ### More Utility Functions
 ### Expanding TCP, UDP, And HTTP
 ### Proper Documentation
-### HTTP Currently Requires RequestUri And Website Url To Be Specified Seperately, Would Like Them To Be Togethet
+### HTTP Currently Requires RequestUri And Website Url To Be Specified Seperately, Would Like Them To Be Together
 ### Any Help Is Appreciated!